Mick Shields

 Mick Shields (1912–1983) was an Australian rugby league footballer who played in the 1920s and 1930s.
 He commenced his career with Kurri Kurri Juniors in the late 1920s and in 1935 went on to be selected to play for the Australian team to tour New Zealand.

-Life and Club and Representative Career
+Life and club and representative career

 Mick was born in 1912 at Cowdenbeath, Scotland to Michael and Mary Shields (née O'Neill).
-In 1915 the family immigrated to Australia to live in the small mining town of Kurri Kurri in New South Wales.
-He commenced his football career in his teens with Kurri Juniors and progressed in 1933 to play in Kurri’s 1st grade team.
+In 1915 the family emigrated to Australia to live in the small mining town of Kurri Kurri in New South Wales.
+He commenced his football career in his teens with Kurri Juniors and progressed in 1933 to play in Kurri's 1st grade team.
 In 1934, at the age of 21, Mick relocated and went to play for Quirindi 1st Grade in the area now classified as the Group 4 Rugby League competition.